Personnel & Medical Files

 What About Medical Records?

-Each employer shall, within a reasonable time after receipt of a written request from an employee, permit an inspection of medical records pertaining to such employee which may be in such employer’s possession.
+Each employer must, within a reasonable time after receipt of a written request from an employee, permit an inspection of medical records that are in the employer’s possession.

-Such inspection shall take place during regular business hours at a location at or reasonably near the employee’s place of employment and shall be made by a physician chosen by such employee or by a physician chosen by the employer with the employee’s consent.
+Additionally, inspection must be made by a physician chosen by the employee or by a physician chosen by the employer with the employee’s consent.

 Under What Circumstances Can I Release Information from an Employee’s Personnel or Medical Files?

-Connecticut law places numerous restrictions on release of information from employees’ personnel and medical files.
+Connecticut law places numerous restrictions on the release of information from employees’ personnel and medical files.

-In general, no individually identifiable information contained in the personnel file or medical records of any employee shall be disclosed by an employer to any person or entity not employed by or affiliated with the employer without the written authorization of such employee except where the information is limited to the verification of dates of employment and the employee’s title or position and wage or salary.
+In general, no individually identifiable information contained in the personnel file or medical records of any employee may be disclosed by an employer to any person or entity not employed by or affiliated with the employer without the written authorization of such employee.

-Where such authorization involves medical records the employer shall inform the concerned employee of his or his physician’s right of inspection and correction, the right to withhold authorization, and the effect of any withholding of such authorization upon such employee.
+If authorization involves medical records, the employer must inform the employee of their right of inspection with a physician, right to correction, right to withhold authorization, and the effect of any withholding of such authorization upon such employee.